 Being able to maintain consistency and calmness in one’s behavior gives a sense of safety and security to those around you.
 By creating an environment where people feel safe they are more likely to give their trust to you and perform better in daily tasks.

 Staying calm and even-keeled also allows the brain to think more clearly and process problems more efficiently.
 When we are calm all areas of the brain are able to engage in problem-solving.
 When humans react to a situation sending the brain into flight, fight or freeze mode, the brain becomes flooded with chemicals designed to help us survive.

 Unfortunately, this process also prevents us from then accessing other centers of the brain creating less creative, and potentially sub-par solutions.

 6. Remain Approachable

 Often times people simply need a sounding board.
-By having someone they trust, who is also knowledgable, to work through issues and problems with, stronger outcomes can occur; more than one perspective will have been used during the creation of the solution.
+By having someone they trust, who is also knowledgable, to work through issues and problems, stronger outcomes can occur; more than one perspective will have been used during the creation of the solution.

 Few things make someone feel of more value then being listened to.
 One of the parts of listening that a lot of people struggle with is not thinking about answers to questions or responses while the other person is talking.
 By focusing on the other person we allow ourselves a greater capacity to understand and make sense of what the other person is saying.